omise/omise-android/README.md

 ## Protecting screenshot and screen recording

-**Omise Android SDK** comes with built-in protection against screenshoot and screen recording.
+**Omise Android SDK** comes with built-in protection against screenshot and screen recording.
 If you wish to disable this feature, you can pass `OmiseActivity.EXTRA_IS_SECURE` with a value of `false` when starting the following activities: `CreditCardActivity`, `PaymentCreatorActivity`, and `AuthorizingPaymentActivity`.

 ## Contributing

 Pull requests and bug fixes are welcome.
-For larger scope of work, please pop on to our [forum](https://forum.omise.co) to discuss first.
+For larger scope of work, please hop on to our [forum](https://forum.omise.co) to discuss first.

 ## LICENSE